Which city is cheaper, Edinburgh or Shanghai?

 Shanghai is a professional, diverse, and bustling port city.
 With plenty of activities and things to do, it's a huge city that draws plenty of visitors.
 The beauty of this spot is also one of the main reasons why visitors come.
 Visitors also love the food, shopping, and museums.

-Edinburgh is a ancient, charming, and character-filled city.
+Edinburgh is a charming, character-filled, and vibrant city.
+It's a large city, so you'll find plenty of things to do around town.
 The beauty of this spot is also one of the main reasons why visitors come.
 It also has a unique and quaint vibe that attracts lots of visitors.
 And you can't forget about the live music, shopping, and museums.

 Let's take a look at the differences and similarities between Edinburgh and Shanghai.
 Then, you can decide for yourself which place is better for your next trip.

-Plenty of people visit the sights and museums in both Shanghai and Edinburgh.
+Plenty of people visit the fantastic sights and museums in both Shanghai and Edinburgh.

 The museums, monuments, and landmarks in Shanghai are among the most recognizable in the world.
 The city's sights mix culture with modern innovation.
 From the futuristic skyline and the iconic waterfront area known as the Bund, to the classic Yu Garden, there are a diversity of sights around the city.
 There are also museums like the Shanghai Museum, which educate visitors on Chinese culture.

-There's a variety of activities in the evening in Shanghai.
+With a handful of venues, visitors can find a fairly lively vibe in Shanghai.
 A night out can quickly become very expensive.
 Many of the venues are spread out so you'll likely spend at least some of the time in a taxi.
 The Bund is one of the most popular areas for nightlife, but this area also has the most expensive bars and clubs.
 They often offer impressive views of Pudong and the Huangpu River though.

-The abundance of shops in Shanghai make it a world-class shopping destination.
+Known for shopping, Shanghai draws large crowds to its stores.
 The city has many large shopping malls with department stores, name brand fashion, and trendy shops.
 It is also known for its cheap electronics and tailor-made clothes.

-Many visitors explore the shopping areas in Edinburgh.
+Browsing through shops is a popular activity in Edinburgh.
 Head to Princes Street in the New Town to visit department stores and other name brand shops.
 Nearby George Street has more boutique style shops and less crowds.
+In the Old Town, Victoria Street is filled with Harry Potter shops and tourist stores where you can pick up a kilt or Edinburgh sweatshirt.

 Shanghai is a very kid-friendly port city.
 Of course there's Disneyland, but kids will also enjoy soaking up the city's culture, trying fun new snacks, and exploring the many science and kid-friendly museums.
 There are also parks and outdoor spaces as well as skyscrapers and towers that offer incredible views of the city.

-Shanghai and Edinburgh are both good destinations for students and younger travelers.
+Shanghai and Edinburgh are both very good destinations for students and younger travelers.

 Many students visit Shanghai.
 The city attracts international and study abroad students who enjoy its long history and fascinating culture.
 It's a world financial capital with many businesses headquartered here, so employment opportunities are abundant.